Völkisch movement: Translation

-The adjective Völkisch (/de/) is derived from the German word Volk (cognate with the English "folk"), which has overtones of "nation", "race" or "tribe".
+The adjective Völkisch (/de/) derives from the German word Volk (cognate with the English "folk"), which carries overtones of "nation", "race" or "tribe".
 While Völkisch has no direct English equivalent, it could be loosely translated as "ethno-nationalist", "ethnic-chauvinist", "ethnic-popular", or, closer to its original meaning, as "bio-mystical racialist".

 If Völkisch writers used terms like Nordische Rasse ("Nordic race") and Germanentum ("Germanic peoples"), their concept of Volk could, however, also be more flexible, and understood as a Gemeinsame Sprache ("common language"), or as an Ausdruck einer Landschaftsseele ("expression of a landscape's soul"), in the words of geographer Ewald Banse.

-The defining idea which the Völkisch movement revolved around was that of a Volkstum, literally the "folkdom" or the "culture of the Volk".
+The defining idea around which the Völkisch movement revolved wasVolkstum, literally the "folkdom" or the "culture of the Volk".
 Other associated German words include Volksboden (the "Volk's essential substrate"), Volksgeist (the "spirit of the Volk"), Volksgemeinschaft (the "community of the Volk"), as well as Volkstümlich ("folksy" or "traditional") and Volkstümlichkeit (the "popular celebration of the Volkstum").

 Definition

-The Völkisch movement was not unified, instead, according to Petteri Pietikäinen, it was "a cauldron of beliefs, fears and hopes that found expression in various movements and were often articulated in an emotional tone".
+The Völkisch movement was not unified; instead, according to Petteri Pietikäinen, it was "a cauldron of beliefs, fears and hopes that found expression in various movements and were often articulated in an emotional tone".
 According to historian Nicholas Goodrick-Clarke, Völkisch denoted the "national collectivity inspired by a common creative energy, feelings and sense of individuality.
 These metaphysical qualities were supposed to define the unique cultural essence of the German people."
 Journalist Peter Ross Range writes that "Völkisch is very hard to define and almost untranslatable into English.
 The word has been rendered as popular, populist, people's, racial, racist, ethnic-chauvinist, nationalistic, communitarian (for Germans only), conservative, traditional, Nordic, romantic – and it means, in fact, all of those.
 The völkisch political ideology ranged from a sense of German superiority to a spiritual resistance to 'the evils of industrialization and the atomization of modern man,' wrote military historian David Jablonsky.
-But its central component, said Harold J. Gordon, was always racism.
+But its central component, said Harold J. Gordon, was always racism."

 Völkisch thinkers tended to idealize the myth of an "original nation", that still could be found at that time in the rural regions of Germany, a form of "primitive democracy freely subjected to their natural elites."
-The notion of "people" (Volk) subsequently turned into the idea of a "racial essence", and Völkisch thinkers referred to the term as a birth-giving and quasi-eternal entity—in the same way as they would write on "the Nature"—rather than a sociological category.
+The notion of "people" (Volk) later became the idea of a "racial essence", and Völkisch thinkers treated the term as a birth-giving and quasi-eternal entity—as if it were "the Nature"—rather than a sociological category.

 The movement combined sentimental patriotic interest in German folklore, local history and a "back-to-the-land" anti-urban populism.
 "In part this ideology was a revolt against modernity", Nicholls remarked.
-As they sought to overcome what they felt was the malaise of a scientistic and rationalistic modernity, Völkisch authors imagined a spiritual solution in a Volks essence perceived as authentic, intuitive, even "primitive", in the sense of an alignment with a primordial and cosmic order.
+As they sought to overcome what they felt was the malaise of a scientistic and rationalistic modernity, Völkisch authors imagined a spiritual solution in a Volks essence, perceived as authentic, intuitive, even "primitive", in the sense of alignment with a primordial and cosmic order.